Employment Support - West of England Works

 How much does it cost to participate in the project?

-There is no cost to participants involved in this project and the support is completely free as it is funded jointly by the European Social Fund and Big Lottery Fund.
+There is no cost to be involved in this project and the support is completely free.

-How long can a participant stay on the project?
+How long can I stay on the project?

-The project is funded until the December 2019, we can work with participants until the project ends.
-We will work with the participant for as long as need to enter into employment, education or training.
+We will work with the participant for as long as needed to enter into employment, education or training subject to funding.

 Will taking part affect my benefits?

 Your benefits should not be affected but you may need to keep the jobcentre updated on your involvement with the project.
 We work closely with the local Job Centres so they should be aware of the project.
 We can provide a letter to your Work Coach to confirm that you have started on the project.